jesushuerta/PQC/_posts/YYYY-MM-DD-2-QThreat.md

 ## Impact of Quantum Attacks on RSA and ECC

 The factoring and discrete logarithm problems can't be considered as trapdoors in the quantum computing era.
-This impacts directly in the basis of our current public key exchange protocols that are present everywhere as we do banking transactions, purchases online, goverrnment transactions, etc.
+This impacts directly in the basis of our current public key exchange protocols that are present everywhere as we do banking transactions, purchases online, goverrnment transactions, etc. These cryptographic schemas provide confidentiality, authenticity, and non-repudiation.
+They are at the foundation of many internet standards, like Transport Layer Security (TLS), Secure Shell Protocol (SSH), S/MIME, and Pretty Good Privacy (PGP).
+We use also public key cryptography for email traffic and digital signatures.

-All this activities can be considered not-enough protected when an eavesdropper is equipped with a powerful reliable quantum computer.
-Usually, when protocols have been seen compromised, due to computing power growth, it has been easy to do some adjustments in order to recover.
-Basically increasing the key size has been the most easy way to do temporarily impractical any hacking activity.
+All this standards can be considered not-enough protected when an eavesdropper is equipped with a powerful reliable quantum computer.
+Traditionally, when protocols have been considered weak, it has been easy to do some adjustments in order to recover strengh.
+By increasing the number of bits, has been very easy to do temporarily impractical any hacking activity.
 But this is no longer the situation as a brute force attack for RSA 2048 moves from impossible even with a powerful cryptographic network to hours or seconds.

 Let's do an small calculation to estimate the time required to break RSA 2048 and ECC 256.
 The brute force attack isn't the most efficient, there are others like side attacks, but can depend on the implementation and our approach is more generic to get the number.